dpretet/axi-crossbar/test/svut/README.md

 # SystemVerilog Testbench

-This testbench is a simple environment to stress the crossbar infrastructure by randomly access slave nodes from two master nodes.
+This testbench is a simple environment to stress the crossbar infrastructure by randomly access slave nodes from up to four master nodes.

 This testbench is focused on an AXI4-lite configuration of the crossbar with following setup:

 - 4 masters
 - 4 slaves
-- ADDR_W is restricted to 8 bits
-- DATA_W is restricted to 32 bits
-- ID_W to 8 bits
-- No pipeline usage
-- No CDC usage
-- No internal buffering
 - Use a full-mode STRB
 - AXI_SIGNALING set to AXI4-lite mode
 - No USER fields usage
-- TIMEOUT set to 10000 cycles
-- Both masters have the same priority in arbitration stages
+- All masters have the same priority in arbitration stages
-- both masters can access the two slaves
+- All masters can access the two slaves

 The master model is very simple and limited to a basic behavior.
 It doesn't widely cover the corner cases of a complex crossbar.
 Further and better